 If you look in the paperwork that comes with the Railhammer humbuckers, you will see something that looks like Figure 1.

-You can see in that example that the south coil uses the red wire as the start and the green as its finish, while the north coil uses the white wire as its start and the black as the finish.
+In that example, you can see that the south coil uses the red wire as the start and the green as its finish, while the north coil uses the white wire as its start and the black as the finish.

 - The black finish wire of the north coil is our Hot.